100 Reps Workout Challenge

 Increased muscle pain threshold: so you can work harder.

 Increased muscle glycogen reserves: your muscle cells increase their hydration and protein synthesis (grow!).

 Improved nutrient uptake: the target muscle groups ‘learn’ to absorb more nutrients in future workouts.

 Strengthened ligaments and tendons around the joints.

 Research into the potential benefits of super high rep low weight exercise has shown not only the expected increase in muscular endurance but also a boost in maximal strength!
 It was concluded that “human skeletal muscle makes both general and specific adaptations to a training stimulus and that the balance of these adaptations is to some extent dependent upon the intensity and duration of the training protocol used.”
 All systematic resistance training improves muscular endurance and strength to varying degrees; 100 rep scheme will improve overall strength and endurance.
 However, I would not recommend staying at one particular rep range for any significant period of time.
 Depending on your goals it is generally a good idea to intermittently add this super high rep cycle into your training program.
-Occasionally I like to do this type of workout when I don’t have too much time but need to a quick session in.
+Occasionally I like to do this type of workout when I don’t have too much time but need to get a quick session in.
 This sample workout might take a total of 10 minutes or less:

 100 Squats with 45lb bar